-Good maintenance of the furnace can save energy dollars as well as prolong the life of the furnace itself.
+Good maintenance of the Heat Pump or furnace can save energy dollars as well as prolong the life of the HVAC system itself.
 Carefully read and follow the manufacturer's literature on use and care.
 The guidelines here include general information.